Apply to Work in Québec as a Temporary Skilled Worker

 - Once HRSDC and MICC have approved your job offer, employer should send a copy of the joint HRSDC/MICC confirmation letter and the Québec Acceptance Certificate to the foreign worker.

-- Advise the foreign worker to apply for a work permit from Citizenship and Immigration Canada (CIC).
+- Advise the foreign worker to apply for a work permit from Citizenship and Immigration Canada (IRCC).

-Note: The CIC will evaluate the foreign worker's application and decide whether a work permit will be issued according to the requirements that apply to workers and temporary residents in Canada.
+Note: The IRCC (formerly known as CIC) will evaluate the foreign worker's application and decide whether a work permit will be issued according to the requirements that apply to workers and temporary residents in Canada.

 An LMO may be revoked prior to the issuance of a work permit under the following circumstances: